| CloserLook > Romans > Romans 4:1-3 |

 things the word of the LORD came unto Abram in a vision, saying, Fear not,

-Abram: I am thy shield, and thy exceeding great reward.
+Abram: I am thy shield, and thy exceeding great reward.”

-Was Abram encouraged?
+Was Abram

 Not this time, I'm afraid.
-V2 "And Abram said, Lord GOD, what wilt thou
+V 2 "And Abram said, Lord GOD, what wilt thou

+give me, seeing I go childless, and the steward of my house is this Eliezer of Damascus?
 Actually, Abram was right.
 If a rich man remained childless, his chief servant would inherit everything.
 So, that takes care of his present possessions, doesn't it?
 But what about those future blessings that God had promised?
 Well, they were also contingent upon him having a son.
-Remember God's promise --- For all the land which thou seest, to
+Remember God's promise --- “For all the land which thou seest, to

-thee will I give it, and to thy seed for ever.
+thee will I give it, and to thy seed for ever.”

-So, you can see Abram’s point can't you ---- "what wilt thou give me, seeing I go childless".
+So, you can see Abram’s point, can't you? ---- "what wilt thou give me, seeing I go childless."

-heir; but he that shall come forth out of thine own bowels shall be thine heir.
+thine heir.
 Was Abram listening?
 Was he willing to rest upon God's promises without one scrap of evidence?
-Well, yes he was.
-In so many words he said --- If you say so Lord, then that's good enough for me.
-Yes, V6 says --- "And he believed in the LORD; and he counted it to him for righteousness."
-And by the way, that’s the very verse that Paul
+Well, yes, he was.
+In so many words, he said --- If you say so Lord, then that's good enough for me.

-is referring to in Rom.4:3 "For what saith the scripture?
-Abraham believed God, and it was counted unto him for righteousness."
+referring to in Romans 4:3 "For what saith the scripture?
+Abraham believed

 We'll see the significance of that statement in our next lesson.